 What to do there: This tower, which is kind of like a theme park ride too, is probably one of the best places in Cancun to learn about the city’s history and geography.
 As you climb the tower in a rotating capsule, you’ll hear lots of statistics about the place, as well as having the most important landmarks in Cancun pointed out to you over the speaker.
 If you’re searching for what to do in Cancun in the evening or have a couple of hours spare in the morning, this is definitely something you should consider adding to your itinerary!

 Why it’s awesome: Have you really visited Cancun if you haven’t experienced the city’s nightlife?
 We’d say probably not.
-And there’s no better place to enjoy the weird and wonderful nightlife scene than the crazy Coco Bongo club!
+One of the best things to do in Cancun is to enjoy the weird and wonderful nightlife scene than the crazy Coco Bongo club!
 It’s not your traditional nightclub with a dancefloor and a DJ, oh no. It’s so much more than that!
 The extravagant shows that are put on at this mega-club often include live music, gravity-defying acrobats, and even impersonators.
 Don’t miss this off your Cancun itinerary if you want a fun night out!

 Why it’s awesome: For the shoppers among you, Cancun has something that might just make your trip.
 La Isla Shopping Village does exactly what it says on the tin… it’s an entirely artificial island completely dedicated to shopping!
 Not only is it a great place to pick up some souvenirs and bargains, but it’s the perfect escape from Cancun’s relentless sun.
 Canopies shade the alleyways that connect the stores, while there are a number of squares set around fountains.
 It’s one of the best places in Cancun to relax and shop!